turingschool/front-end-curriculum/lessons/module-3/accessibility-deep-dive.md

 #### Code Tip

-A lot of what you are going to do as web developer to help combat this is organizing your data in a way that is decreeable and engaging for the user.
+A lot of what you are going to do as web developer to help combat this is organizing your data in a way that is degreeable and engaging for the user.
 Some things we can do to help draw attention to our document:

 - Using proper headings, and lists
 - Using more white space in your design